The Joint Commission Gold Seal of Approval™

 During a hip or knee replacement procedure, the surgeon removes the damaged cartilage and bone and places new metal and plastic joint surfaces to restore alignment and function of the joint.

-You may find it helpful to download our Total Joint Replacement Handbook, review it before class, and bring your questions.
+You may find it helpful to download our total joint replacement handbook, review it before class, and bring your questions.
+You can view the handbook as a flip book or a PDF:

 Joint Camp and Joint Journey